ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 <span class='anchor' id='about-me'></span>

-Hey, I am Yifan Chen, an incoming Assistant Professor in Computer Science and Mathematics (affiliate) at Hong Kong Baptist University.
+Hey, I am Yifan Chen, an Assistant Professor in Computer Science and Mathematics (affiliate) at Hong Kong Baptist University.

 I obtained my Ph.D. degree from Department of Statistics, University of Illinois Urbana-Champaign in 2023, advised by Prof. <a href="https://sites.google.com/site/yunyangstat/">Yun Yang</a>.
 I fortunately work with Prof. <a href="https://sites.google.com/site/yunyangstat/">Yun Yang</a>,